-We did not monitor SO2 concentrations during 2019 within SAC.
+We did not monitor SO2 concentrations during 2020 within SAC.
 We are not aware of any changes that have occurred in their status since submission of the previous report.

 Previously, monitoring was by means of two eight port bubblers, one at Dundonald Activity Centre and the other at the Road Depot within Grangeston Industrial Estate Girvan.
-Analysis of the solution took place at Glasgow Scientific Services.
+Analysis of the solution took place at Glasgow Scientific Services and no exceedences were reported.